IBM/dbb-git-migration-modeler/README.md

 ## Working with the Migration-Modeler utility

 The Migration-Modeler utility is a set of shell scripts that are wrapping groovy scripts.
-The scripts are using DBB APIs and groovy APIs to scan the datasets members, classify them into applications and generate output configuration files.
+The scripts are using DBB APIs and groovy APIs.

-### A 4-step process facilitating the migration process

-The utility is made of 4 scripts which are meant to be run in the following sequence.
+There are 3 primary command scripts located at `/src/scripts` :

+* [Migration-Modeler-Start script](./src/scripts/Migration-Modeler-Start.sh) facilitates the extraction, migration, classification, and generating build configuration.
+* [Init-Application-Repositories script](./src/scripts/Init-Application-Repositories.sh) initializes the application repositories with a default gitattributes file that can then be pushed to the preferred Git provider, performs a dbb-zappbuild full build with preview option, and creates a baseline package.
+* [Refresh-Application-Descriptor-Files script](./src/scripts/Refresh-Application-Descriptor-Files.sh) to re-create Application Descriptors for existing applications that are already managed in git.

+The below sections explain the different primary command scripts.

+### Migration Modeler Start

+To facilitate the the extraction, migration, classification, and generating build configuration a sample canvas, the [Migration-Modeler-Start script](./src/scripts/Migration-Modeler-Start.sh) is provided to guide the user through the multiple steps.

+Invoke the Migration-Modeler-Start script by supplying the Migration Modeler configuration file that contains the input parameters to the process.

+The Migration-Modeler-Start script takes you through the below stages, that uses additional scripts under the covers.
 All scripts require to pass in the Migration Modeler configuration file via the cli argument `-c <Migration-Modeler-Configuration.config>'.

 1. [Extract Applications script (1-extractApplication.sh)](./src/scripts/utils/1-extractApplications.sh): this script scans the content of the provided datasets and assesses each member based on the provided input files.
 For each member found, it searches in the `Applications Mapping` YAML file if a naming convention, after being applied as a filter, matches the member name: